roachfire/roachlab/htpc/README.md

 - Click `Download Clients`.
 - Click the `+` icon and click on `Transmission`.
 - Give Transmission a name and configure the rest of the settings as needed for your setup.
 I recommend making sure that "Remove Completed" is checked.
+- You will most likely need to map the directory that Sonarr sees to the directory that Transmission sees internally using a "Remote Path".
+The internal Transmission path is `/torrents/complete` whereas the Sonarr path is `/data/torrents/complete`.
 Finally, we can connect Plex to Sonnar.
 - Go to `Connect` and click the `+` button.
 - Click `Plex Media Server`and configure it as needed for your setup.
 Click `Authenticate with Plex.tv` and login with your Plex account.
 That's it!
 Sonarr is ready to go.

-### Radarr and Lidarr
+### Radarr, Readarr, and Lidarr
-To configure Radarr and Lidarr, simply follow all of the steps above as the applications are virtually the same.
-They can be found at "dockerhostIPaddress:7878" and "dockerhostIPaddress:8686", respectively.
-Remember that Radarr should store movie folders in the `/movies/` directory and Lidarr should store music folders in the `/music/` directory.
+To configure Radarr, Readarr, and Lidarr, simply follow all of the steps above as the applications are virtually the same.
+They can be found at "dockerhostIPaddress:7878","dockerhostIPaddress:8787", and "dockerhostIPaddress:8686", respectively.
+Remember that each application should use the folder in the `/data/media` directory that corresponds with the media they collect.

-### Overseer
+### Overseer, Calibre Web, Calibre, Bazarr
 COMING SOON

 ### Watchtower